Choose the language

 A central aspect of the campaign is its focus on partnerships.
 Key partners to date have included the International Coffee Organization (ICO), the European Union, the French Ministry of Labour, the German Federal Ministry of Labour and Social Affairs, the United States Department of Labor, the All Japan Coffee Organization, the European Coffee Federation (ECF), the Global Coffee Platform (GCP), and the International Women in Coffee Alliance (IWCA), among others.

-In 2024, the campaign is prioritizing the implementation of awareness-raising and learning activities at the global level (learning webinars and dissemination of the #CoffeePeople documentary), and in Brazil and Uganda.
-In addition, the Fund is implementing activities in Colombia and launched a new country project in Indonesia.
+The campaign prioritizes the implementation of awareness-raising and learning activities at the global level (learning webinars and dissemination of the #CoffeePeople documentary), and in Brazil, Uganda, and Colombia.
+In addition, the Fund is implementing activities in Viet Nam and Indonesia.

 AJCA – ICO – ILO collaboration